Art and Design

 Students attend classes over a two year period and complete three examinations in each of the two GCSE options – one of these examinations takes place in the school in the form of controlled assessment.

-For the BTEC option students complete a range of assignments over the two year period and at the end of the course are awarded a grade (Pass, Merit or Distinction)
+For the BTEC option students complete a range of assignments over the two year period and at the end of the course are awarded a grade (Pass, Merit or Distinction).
+Students complete an online examination covering Financial Management at the end of Year 10.

 The areas we cover in the department range from Finance, Teamwork, Ownership, Purpose of a Business, Communications, Online Business, Economics, Accounting options.